 All costs have been calculated to Q2 2022.
 This was done to make it easier to understand and because we cannot be sure when the works will commence due to uncertainties around funding.
-The costs include a 20% "risk on construction / contingency" and a 20% allowance for professional fees and surveys.
+At this early stage in project development a range of costs have been given for each project to allow for significant risk and contingency values to be added to construction estimates and professional fees.